Yamen-Malik/Path-Finding/README.md

 Controls
 --------
 ### Drawing nodes
-After choosing the a node type to place, hold the left mouse button and hover over the nodes you want to change
-Use Right mouse button to remove Obstacle and Weight nodes
+First you need to choose the node type that you to draw by using the following controls:

 |Node type|Keyboard key|
 |---------|------------|